2018 Week 1: Youth and Family Wellness

 After a truly full week of events and programming at Star Track, I find myself physically exhausted and yet happily contented with the work that I have done.
 Specifically, the Gayme Night, Kiki Ball, and Pride parade all left me awe-inspired with regard to these events’ effectiveness at achieving Star Tracks’ mission which is to support the youth of Baltimore in their health and overall well-being.

 As the “Button Master” of the Gayme Night, I got to help the youth that came to Star Track’s clinic make buttons and offer guidance on where STI testing was taking place.
-Being seated in the in the main corridor of the clinic, I got to watch all of the people coming into and out of the building.
-What astounded me was the comradery among not only the clients being served at the event, but also among my fellow co-workers and the clients.
+Being seated in the main corridor of the clinic, I got to watch all of the people coming into and out of the building.
+What astounded me was the comradery among not only the clients being served at the event but also among my fellow co-workers and the clients.
 The event itself did not feel like a program designed to merely make our target population get tested, but rather it felt like a family of queer folks of color coming together to have fun (and of course receive health screenings if so-desired).

 At the Kiki Ball, I got to see the flare for fashion and general fabulousness of some of Baltimore’s queer youth as they competed different forms of drag.
 Having never been to a ball before, I was thoroughly entertained seeing all of the participants’ clothing and dancing styles, all unique but always on fleek.
 As a member of the queer community, I am glad to have been able to attend my very first ball, considering its cultural significance to the community in the past and now.